Member Login

 Chair

 Rob Milam - Rob started rowing for the NYAC in 1998.
 He represented the Club and the United States in international competition at the 2003 and 2011 Pan American Games in the lightweight men's 4 without coxswain.
-He was part of six champion crews at the prestigious Head of the Charles Regatta, held annually in Boston, and won or medaled in multiple events at USRowing Club and Elite Nationals, Canadian Henley and other domestic regattas over the span of his career.
-Rob now runs recreationally for the Club and has completed 13 marathons, including 12 in New York City.
-Rob was appointed chairman of the rowing committee in early 2013.
-He also served as the Chair of the USRowing High Performance Committee from 2017-2021.
+Domestically, he won or medaled in multiple events at the Head of the Charles, USRowing Club and Elite Nationals, Canadian Henley, and many other domestic regattas.
+As a runner, Rob has completed 15 marathons, including 13 in New York City, and remains competitive as a masters athlete for the NYAC.
+Rob was appointed Chairman of the Rowing Committee in 2013.
+Externally, he served as Chair of the USRowing High Performance Committee from 2017-2021 for the Tokyo Olympic cycle and currently serves on the Executive Committee of the National Rowing Foundation.
 For more information regarding the NYAC rowing program, please contact Rob at [email protected].

 High Performance Program Head Coach